 The attorney-client privilege protects from disclosure "confidential communications between an attorney and his client relating to a legal matter for which the client has sought professional advice."
 Mead Data Cent., Inc. v.
 U.S Dep't of the Air Force, 566 F.2d 242, 252 (D.C.
 Cir.
 1977).
-The privilege extends to communications between an attorney and all agents or employees of the agency or organization.
-Ia, at 253, n.24.
-Exemption 5 protection under this privilege exists for these documents because the information requested involves communications in which "the government is dealing with its attorneys as would any private party seeking advice to protect personal interests," See Coastal States Gas Corp. v.
+The privilege extends to communications be ween an attorney and all agents or employees of the agency or organization.
+Id. at 253 fn 2+.
+Exemption 5 protection under this privilege exists for these documents because the information requested involves communications in which "the government is dealing with its efformation requested involves communications in which "the government is dealing with its efformation v.
 U.S Dep't of Energy, 617 F.2d 854, 863 (D.C.
 Cir.
 1980).

-[include brief statement of reasons why the information requested falls within this category]
+[include brief statement ) f reasons why the information requested falls within this category]